trayla/ssp/README.md

 ##### /data1 and /data2

-These directories are going to be used as redundancy nodes for the storage cluster and should be on sperate storage disks.
+These directories are going to be used as redundancy nodes for the storage cluster and should be on seperate storage disks.
 Using a high available disk setup like RAID 1 or 5 is not necessary here due to the redenundany of the upcoming storage cluster.

 A sample setup could be to use a free partition on two independent disks, either directly or like described here with a customizable LVM base.
 In the following example we are using XFS as the file system.
 This is not necessary but a good choice.